rollthecloudinc/quell/README.md

 # Rapid Dev

-Qucikly releaize simple and complex green web experiences using the druid platform.
+Quickly releaize simple and complex green web experiences using the druid platform.

 ## Site Builders

-Site builders an create green web experiences using the druid editor without knowing how to code.
+Site builders can create green web experiences using the druid editor without knowing how to code.

 ### Collect